-Women who complete the following requirements can be recognized as a Godly Woman Trainer, and will also receive a certificate.
+Women who complete ALL the following requirements can receive an additional certificate stating recognition as a Godly Woman Trainer.

 1. Book 1 - Basics about God

 2. Book 2 - Basics of God's Training

 3. Book 3 - Basics of God's Family

 4. Read the complete Bible

 5. Practical Training to Become a Spiritual Parent through Step 10 (at the end of Book 3 - Basics of God's Family)

 6. Approval from the leaders of her church, her husband (if married), and the members of her church to be a trainer of women